mojochao/npm-mode/README.md

 Finally, save the buffer contents with <kbd>C-x C-s</kbd>, and your project is configured for `npm-mode`.

-If you later wish to disable npm-mode for the project, run the `delete-dir-local-variable` command similarly.
+Now when you visit any file under the project directory, *npm-mode* will be activated and its commands made available.

-### Command Keymap
+### Command Keymap Prefix

 The mode provides a command keymap, whose default <kbd>C-c n</kbd>
 prefix can be configured with <kbd>M-x customize-variable